 Ferrets should not be fed cheese or any other dairy products.
 Ferrets actually don’t have the enzymes necessary to break down dairy products, which causes bloating and diarrhea.
-They are strict meat-eaters!
+They are strict meat-eaters and are lactose intolerant.

 In addition, the milk proteins in soft cheeses can cause an allergic reaction and make your ferret sick or even kill him/her.

 It is also important to note that some people think that using a “ferret friendly” cheese will help their ferret digest it better; this isn’t true.
 Just make it a rule and don’t give any dairy products to your furry friend.

 - Genetically Appropriate Diet With No...

 - Unprecedented And Unequalled Meat...

 - Supports Digestive Health And Desirable...

 (Note: If you click a link on this page, then go on to make a purchase, we may receive a commission but at no extra cost to you)

 The American Ferret Association warns that high-carbohydrate foods like cheese can cause digestive upset and other issues with ferrets.
 They could also cause insulinoma in some instances.